Finesse/web-fonts-repository/README.md

 #### `logger`/`level`

 How many messages should be logged to the file.
-The value is a minimum log level name, e.g. `'debug'`, `'error'`.
+The value is one of the [`\Psr\Log\LogLevel`](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-3-logger-interface.md#5-psrlogloglevel) constants.
-You can read more about log levels [there](https://github.com/apix/log#log-levels).
+You can read more about log levels [here](https://github.com/apix/log#log-levels).

 #### `fonts`